|

 Of the cast, Melton said, "We have a good mix of young and veteran

-actors, and everyone has been really excited thus far."
+actors, and everyone has been really excited."

 Filming took place January-February 2011.